Selecting Data

 - Single-column and multi-column queries

-- Mapping to case classes
+- Mapping to case classes and how the internal mechanism works

 - Joining multiple tables and nested data structures